Do you demonstrate leadership skills in your public speaking? Here are 10 focusing techniques to make you more dynamic and successful.

 - Make eye contact as you tell the story.
 The story is what the audience is here for, which is how your content affects people.
 Whatever you’re talking about, it’s a story, a narrative.
 In that sense, you're always involved in storytelling.
 Make that your touchstone.

 - Trust silence.
 Silence is one of the most powerful tools in your public speaking toolbox.
 It helps you pace your presentation.
 It gives audiences time to fully grasp what you're saying.
 It also tells audiences, “I'm confident.”
+(Are you anxious about speaking?
+Here are 10 Fast and Effective Ways to Overcome Stage Fright.)

 - Move!
 Moving on stage will help you think and keep you in the moment.
 Strong, clean gestures amplify meaning.
 The body is an essential tool of human communication, which is what 'body language' means.
 Give physical expression to the important things you're saying.
 If you don't, we'll miss the human being behind the ideas.
+Here are 6 skills building exercises in body language for public speaking.

 A last point: Don't practice all of these techniques at once.
-Try one or two at a time, especially in low-risk speaking situations.
+Try one or two at a time, preferably in low-risk speaking situations.
 You'll gradually build up a level of focus and engagement with audiences that any speaker would envy.

 You should follow me on Twitter here.